Audit, Structural and cohesion funds/ESIF

 About this course

-This highly practical 3-day workshop for audit authorities has as its main objective the exchange of experiences regarding anti-fraud measures in EU funding (ESIFs + RRF), conflict of interest, double financing, audit results based on Arachne; or other similar tools used by AAs, and measures applied in different Member States to ensure effective and efficient control systems at the national level for the Recovery and Resilience Facility.
+This highly practical 2,5-day course for audit authorities has as its main objective the exchange of experiences, audit findings and problems faced during the auditing of European Structural and Investment Funds (ESIFs) and the Resilience and Recovery Facility (RRF).
+During the course, we also discuss conflicts of interest, double financing, audit results based on Arachne or other similar tools used by AAs, and measures applied in different Member States to ensure effective and efficient control systems at the national level for the RRF.
+In addition, audit results of the 2014-2020 programming period and the current 2021-2027 period will be presented.

-• Changes in the 2021–2027 programming period: simplified costs and financing not linked to costs, proportionate control arrangements, annual accounts and audits, conditionalities, performance and proportional anti-fraud measures.
+• Changes in the 2021-2027 programming period: simplified costs and financing not linked to costs, proportionate control arrangements, annual accounts and audits, conditionalities, and performance and proportional anti-fraud measures.

-• Practical use of Arachne and similar tools in Member States: how to effectively use Arachne to detect irregularities and fraud in RRF?
-What are the advantages of data mining programmes?
+• Practical use of Arachne and similar tools in Member States: How to effectively use Arachne to detect irregularities and fraud in RRF.
+What are the advantages of data mining programmes.

 • Experts in charge of fraud investigations and experts from national contact points with OLAF;

-• Internal auditors and other experts in charge of the control and audit of RRF projects, where Member States rely on control systems for their national budget funds.
+• Internal auditors and other experts in charge of the control and audit of RRF

-Project number: 2420604
+Project number: 2520602

-Course venue
+Course venue – to be determined

 Zagreb (HR)